thaoto22/CS361-Microservice/README.md

 # CS361-Microservice

-The purpose of this is to show how to request and retrieve data for microservice of prioritizing tasks
+The purpose of this is to show how to request and retrieve data for the microservice of prioritizing tasks

 ### Step-by-Step Process for Using the Microservice